Elements of the Stochastic Calculus for a Class of Boltzmann type processes and Application to Regularity of Densities

 Fix $t>0$ for the whole section.
-Recalling $|v|<v_{max}<\infty$ observe that the number of collisions during the period $[0,t]$ is a.e. uniformly bounded by some $I_c\in\mathbb{N}$ because of Definition \ref{Definition2.2} (b) (ii) as well as (iii) and hypothesis $p\, $(ii) on the position of the particles posted below Definition \ref{Definition2.1}.
+Recalling $|v|<v_{max}<\infty$ observe that the number of collisions during the period $[0,t]$ is a.e. uniformly bounded by some $I_c\in\mathbb{N}$ because of Definition \ref{Definition2.2} (b) (ii)-(iv) and hypothesis $p\, $(ii) on the position of the particles posted below Definition \ref{Definition2.1}.
 Similarly, the number of reflections during $[0,t]$ is a.e. uniformly bounded by some $I_r\in \mathbb {N}$ by Definition \ref{Definition2.3} (ii) and (iii).

-\nid {\bf Notation (1) } Let $\mathcal{I}$ denote the set of all sequences $I=(\rho_1, \ldots ,\rho_{I_c+I_r})$ of $I_c+I_r$ random times of collisions or reflections taken from $\{\sigma_k(i,j),\, \tau_l (i'):\ k\in\{1,\ldots ,I_c\},\ l\in\{1,\ldots ,I_r\},\ 1\le i<j\le N,\ 1\le i'\le N\}$ such that \begin{itemize} \item[(i)] if $\sigma_k(i,j)=\rho_m$ for some $1<k\le I_c+I_r$ and $1<m\le I_c+I_r$ then $\sigma_{k-1}(i,j)=\rho_n$ for some $1\le n<m$ and \item[(ii)] if $\tau_l (i')=\rho_m$ for some $1<l\le I_c+I_r$ and $1<m\le I_c+I_r$ then $\tau_{l-1}(i')=\rho_n$ for some $1\le n<m$\, . \end{itemize} Note here, that for defining the elements $I\in \mathcal{I}$ we do not consider the concrete outcomes of these random times.
+{\sc Notation.
+(1) } Let $\mathcal{I}$ denote the set of all sequences $I=(\rho_1, \ldots ,\rho_{I_c+I_r})$ of $I_c+I_r$ random times of collisions or reflections taken from $\{\sigma_k(i,j),\, \tau_l (i'):\ k\in\{1,\ldots ,I_c\},\ l\in\{1,\ldots ,I_r\},\ 1\le i<j\le N,\ 1\le i'\le N\}$ such that \begin{itemize} \item[(i)] if $\sigma_k(i,j)=\rho_m$ for some $1<k\le I_c+I_r$ and $1<m\le I_c+I_r$ then $\sigma_{k-1}(i,j)=\rho_n$ for some $1\le n<m$ and \item[(ii)] if $\tau_l (i')=\rho_m$ for some $1<l\le I_c+I_r$ and $1<m\le I_c+I_r$ then $\tau_{l-1}(i')=\rho_n$ for some $1\le n<m$\, . \end{itemize} Note here, that for defining the elements $I\in \mathcal{I}$ we do not consider the concrete outcomes of these random times.
 Recall also that by Definition \ref{Definition3.2} (a) and the construction of Section \ref{sec:2} the corresponding sequence of random times $\rho_1(\mathbb{Y}), \ldots ,\rho_{I_c+I_r} (\mathbb{Y})$ is a.e. strictly increasing where, with $\rho_0 =0$, we have $\rho_0 <t<\rho_{I_c +I_r+1} (\mathbb{Y})$.

-\nid {\bf (2) } Consider the sequence $I=(\rho_1, \ldots ,\rho_{I_c+I_r})\in\mathcal{I}$, and define the set
+{\sc (2) } Consider the sequence $I=(\rho_1, \ldots ,\rho_{I_c+I_r})\in\mathcal{I}$, and define the set

-\nid {\bf (3) } In order to prepare Lemmas \ref{Lemma4.4} and \ref{Lemma4.5} below, for $I\in \mathcal{I}$, let us introduce
+{\sc (3) } In order to prepare Lemmas \ref{Lemma4.4} and \ref{Lemma4.5} below, for $I\in \mathcal{I}$, let us introduce

 in the following manner.
 For a concrete $I=(\rho_1 (\mathbb{Y}), \ldots ,\rho_{I_c +I_r} (\mathbb {Y}))\in \mathcal{I}$, set

 otherwise set $(J_c)_{i,j;k}=0$.
 Similarly put

 otherwise put $(J_r)_{i;l}=0$.
 Let